 - Soulcalibur V. Gets barely over a year in development.
 The length of story mode is drastically shortened due to time constraints, with numerous plot elements mentioned in official bios prior to the game's release being ignored or glossed over left and right and only a Japanese-only artbook attempting to fill in the blanks of exactly what happened in the seventeen-year interim between SCIV and this game (heck, there aren't even character-specific Arcade endings to help shed light on things).
 You can bet your soul (pun intended) fanfic writers are scrambling at this very moment to answer the various questions that SCV couldn't bother to.

 - Tales of Symphonia has a two-year gap between the first and second games in the series for fanfic writers to speculate on.
 Most of the party members also have at least a few gaps to fill in...not to mention the oft-mentioned but barely-seen Kharlan War era, four thousand years ago, which has spawned its own subgenre within the fandom.

 - Similarly, there's plenty in the post-timeskip epilogue to Tales of the Abyss, except that it's more like essay fuel since people are just trying to explain what the hell actually happened.

-- While the MMO game The Matrix Online might have been disappointingly short-lived, it did manage to open up a very open-ended continuation of the Matrix film series, where factions of human warriors loyal to Zion, the Machines and the Merovingian wage a secret war for control of the Matrix.
+- While the MMO game The Matrix Online might have been disappointingly short-lived, it did manage to open up a very open-ended continuation of the Matrix film series, where factions of human warriors loyal to Zion, the Machines and the Merovingian wage a secret war for control of the Matrix in the wake of the Machines' truce with humanity.
 Many fanfic writers have taken to using this setting as a starting point for Continuation Fics exploring the future of the Matrix universe.

 - Mass Effect fans have the two years in which Shepard is "dead" to explore what happened to their old crew, as we only really find out what happened to Garrus and Liara, and even they don't get much detail.